HelloZeroNet/Documentation/docs/help_zeronet/network_protocol.md

 ...
 ```

-The piecemap files packed with [msgpack](https://msgpack.org/) format with the data structure:
+Having the following data structure, the piecemap file is packed into the [msgpack](https://msgpack.org/) format:

 ```
 {